Dispatches from Idaho’s front lines: A hospital bed opens. Because someone died.

 Idaho’s health care workers describe what it’s like going to war against COVID-19

-The Idaho Capital Sun has interviewed more than a dozen Idaho health care workers about what they’ve seen during this fourth surge, on the front lines of the war with COVID-19.
+The Idaho Capital Sun has interviewed dozens of Idaho health care workers about what they’ve seen during this fourth surge, on the front lines of the war with COVID-19.
 (Stock photo courtesy of Getty Images)

 Editor’s note: This is the second story in a series from the Idaho Capital Sun on what the Gem State’s health care workers are experiencing as they battle the latest surge of coronavirus in Idaho.
 Visit bitly.com/COVID-dispatch-1 to read the first story.

 The morning after a middle-aged man with COVID-19 died in a Treasure Valley emergency room last month, a health care worker who’d been there for his death couldn’t bring herself to go back into the hospital.